 |GenCRISPR crRNA||20 nt||20 nmol||$225||Order|

-GenScript CRISPR/Cas9 trans-activating crRNAs (tracrRNAs) are 67 nt RNA oligonucleotides which together with the crRNA and Cas9 nuclease, from the activated CRISPR/Cas9 ribonucleoprotein complex.
+GenScript CRISPR/Cas9 trans-activating crRNAs (tracrRNAs) are 67 nt RNA oligonucleotides which together with the crRNA and Cas9 nuclease, form the activated CRISPR/Cas9 ribonucleoprotein complex.

 |GenCRISPR tracrRNAs||5 nmol||$95||Order|

 |GenCRISPR tracrRNAs||10 nmol||$125||Order|

 Cas9 protein is the CRISPR-associated nuclease which enzymatically cleaves DNA and enables gene editing.
 GenScript Cas9 contains a N-terminal nuclear localization signal (NLS) and C-terminal NLS, for optimized nuclear compartmentalization.

 |GenCRISPR Sp Cas9 Nuclease 2NLS||25 µg, 1µg/µL||$195||Order|

 GenScript offers pre-duplexed human HPRT crRNA:tracrRNA as positive controls for your CRISPR experiments.
 HPRT (hypoxanthine phosphoribosyltransferase) is a housekeeping gene and commonly used control has already been pre-validated for efficient CRISPR cleavage.
 The kit comes with an HPRT primer mix for PCR analysis.

 |GenCRISPR/Cas9 Control Kit||$195||Order|